Table of Contents

 Components of SMART on FHIR

-The first is FHIR, which defines a standardized way to represent health information such as patients, medications, and lab results as machine-readable resources.
+The first key component is FHIR, which defines a standardized way to represent health information such as patients, medications, and lab results as machine-readable resources.
 Each resource uses international vocabularies such as SNOMED CT, LOINC, and RxNorm, ensuring that any test or entry means the same thing across every system and application.
 This shared language allows different EHRs and apps to interpret and act on data consistently.

 The second building block is OAuth 2.0 and OpenID Connect, which provide the secure handshake between applications and EHR systems.
 These protocols govern how apps request access, how users such as clinicians or patients grant permission, and how that access is logged and monitored.
 They ensure privacy, prevent unauthorized use, and maintain a clear audit trail for every data transaction.